chenyn273/CoCC/README.md

 The replication package of paper _Are your comments outdated?
-Towards automatically detecting code-comment consistency_.
+Towards automatically detecting code-comment consistency.

 ## Download resource package
 Google Cloud Disk Link：

-*Resource Description*
+**Resource Description**

-features：It contains the processed CCSet datasets of method and block types.
+1.features：It contains the processed CCSet datasets of method and block types.
 You can view the datasets we use here.

-word2vector：Including word vector training corpus and trained word vector model
+2.word2vector：Including word vector training corpus and trained word vector model

-OCD.zip：Trained OCD model
+3.OCD.zip：Trained OCD model

-ocd_data.zip：The data set used for the baseline OCD is the same as the data set used in our project, but the input form is different.
+4.ocd_data.zip：The dataset used for the baseline OCD is the same as the dataset used in our project, just the input form is different.

-RQ4：The dataset used in RQ4 includes ejbca, freecol and opennms, among which detected_ Outdated.txt is the list of obsolete comment files detected, which can be found in the *feature folder respectively.  *git folder saves the original git clone file of the project
+5.RQ4：The dataset used in RQ4 includes ejbca, freecol and opennms, among which detected_ Outdated.txt is the list of obsolete comment files detected, which can be found in the *feature folder respectively.  *git folder saves the original git clone file of the project
 ## Train and test the model
 Run /outdate_predict/main.py